Pollution campaign “Trash Isles” wins this year’s Beazley Graphic Design Award

 Whether it’s through “Trash Isles” or through a different campaign that you prefer, Typeroom urges you to join in spreading the word to the uninformed.

-If we all make some level of effort to educate others on the topic of plastic pollution, together we can make a change so do be part of this innovative and extremely dirty nation here and let's hope that the world’s first country made of trash is its last.
+If we all make some level of effort to educate others on the topic of plastic pollution, together we can make a change that TI is the world’s first and only country made of trash.

 Read more here